Skip to Main Content

 Overview

-Howard Goldberg is an experienced trial lawyer who leads the firm's Business Litigation Practice.
-Howard has extensive experience helping clients resolve their most complex, high-stakes business and commercial disputes related to contractual, trademark and copyright, privacy and cybersecurity, real estate and general commercial matters.
-Howard also advises companies on cybersecurity preparedness, incident response and regulatory compliance, and represents companies in disputes surrounding data breaches and cybersecurity issues.
-He serves as a business partner for our clients, seeking efficient, cost-effective solutions for our constituent’s challenges—whether in a courtroom or otherwise.
-In addition to his extensive litigation experience, Howard is committed to helping companies find the most effective solutions to minimize any business disturbance.
-He collaborates with clients to identify the best path to victory, and when litigation becomes necessary, Howard will serve as a skilled advocate for your business.
+Howard Goldberg is an accomplished trial attorney and the chairperson of the firm’s Business Litigation Practice.
+With extensive experience handling high-stakes business disputes, Howard assists clients with their most complex, high-stakes disputes related to contractual, intellectual property, privacy and cybersecurity, real estate and environmental matters.
+Howard’s practice also encompasses cybersecurity preparedness, incident response, and regulatory compliance, where he provides strategic advice to help businesses navigate evolving legal and regulatory challenges.
+As a trusted business partner, Howard is dedicated to delivering efficient, cost-effective solutions for his clients' most pressing challenges, whether through negotiation, alternative dispute resolution, or litigation.
+Howard collaborates with clients to identify the best path forward, and when litigation becomes necessary, Howard serves as a skilled advocate for your business.

-Howard also chairs MG+M's Information Technology and eDiscovery committee, and has significant experience advising clients on eDiscovery best practices, including legal holds, data preservation, and production, working with eDiscovery vendors and consultants, and managing eDiscovery in anticipation of, during and after litigation.
+Beyond his case and client responsibilities, Howard chairs MG+M's Information Technology and eDiscovery committee, and has extensive experience advising clients on eDiscovery best practices, including legal holds, data preservation, and production, working with eDiscovery vendors and consultants, and managing eDiscovery in anticipation of, during and after litigation.

 Experience